LibVNC/macVNC/README.md

 It tells you on first run if these are missing; you can set up permissions via 'System Preferences'->'Security & Privacy'->'Privacy'->'Accessibility'.
 Note that if launched from Terminal, the entry shown will be 'Terminal', not 'macVNC'.

+Note that setting a password is mandatory in case you want to access the server using MacOS's built-in Screen Sharing app.
+You can do so via the `-passwd` commandline argument.

 # License

 As its predecessors, macVNC is licensed under the GPL version 2.
 See [COPYING](COPYING) for more information.